Lokesh396/leetcode-clone/README.md

-# leetcode-clone
-Creating a leetcode clone to improve my skills in React, Next , Tailwind CSS
+This is a project created to improve my skills in React, NextJs and Tailwind CSS